Geometric Manin's Conjecture for Fano 3-Folds: Low Degree Curves and Degeneration to Special Threefolds

-This section dwells on properties of lines, conics, and quartics in smooth Fano threefolds.
+In this section, we describe families of lines and conics on smooth Fano threefolds.
 We conclude our analysis of families of nef lines in Fano threefolds and prove Theorem \ref{main result 3} in Corollary \ref{main result 4}.
 We then consider two-parameter families of non-free conics on smooth Fano threefolds, and prove they lie in specific types of contractible divisors when $\rho(X) \geq 2$.
-We use this to develop precursory techniques in 6.2 for studying quartic curves on Fano threefolds, and include an improvement of Movable Bend-and-Break (Theorem \ref{improved MovableBB}).
+We also prove Theorem \ref{main thm: conics}.
+Using these descriptions of low degree curves, we show Manin components of cubic and quartic curves specialize well in families of Fano threefolds.
+This allows us to extend certain results from general Fano threefolds to arbitrary Fano threefolds.